Peking Express (film): Plot

-Doctor Michael Bachlin (Joseph Cotten), is in Shanghai investigating a missing shipment of medical supplies for the United Nation's World Health Organization.
+Doctor Michael Bachlin (Joseph Cotten), is in Shanghai investigating a missing shipment of medical supplies for the United Nations' World Health Organization.
 He must travel to Peking on the express train with other passengers, Father Joseph Murray (Edmund Gwenn), and Kwon (Marvin Miller), a mysterious businessman.
 Just before the train leaves, Kwon's son, Ti Shen (Robert W. Lee), attempts to board, but his mother, Li Eiu (Soo Yong), has him arrested by Nationalist agents, before boarding the train herself.

 Another passenger is nightclub singer and former lover, Danielle Grenier (Corinne Calvet) who Michael met earlier in Paris.
 Kwon invites her and Michael to join him in the dining car.
 Father Murray gets into an argument with a reporter, Wong (Benson Fong), an ardent Communist who also clashes with Michael.
 Danielle tells Michael after they broke up, she married but her husband died a year after.

 Li Eiu who shares Danielle's compartment is found beaten by her husband.
 The next day, when the train stops to pick up soldiers, Kwon passes a message to a vendor.
 Michael wants to resume their romance but Danielle hesitates, saying she has been involve with too many others.
 Li Eiu is discovered with a knife wound, although Kwon claims she attempted suicide, but Michael is suspicious after seeing her beating.

 Forced to halt by a blocked rail line, the train is attacked by counter-revolutionary forces with the soldiers on board surrendering, but summarily shot.
 Michael, Danielle, Murphy and Wong learn Kwon is the attackers' leader who has the passengers driven to a nearby farm house.
 Kwon, once a Communist, now deals in the black market, including stealing precious medical supplies Michael is trying to recover.
 Kwon knows Michael is going to Peking to treat a high-ranking general.
 Kwon forces Michael to contact Peking offering to release the train and its passengers in exchange for this son being freed.

 Michael arranges for Kwon's son to be flown to the farm hideout.
 Complicating matters, Danielle confesses to Michael she was a spy and her late husband was a Communist.
 The arrangement for release of the hostage and train is dependent on Peking bringing Ti Shen, without the aircraft being following to Kwon's base.
 When Wong confronts Kwon about his treachery, the reporter is tortured with his hands burned with a poker.
 After Ti Shen arrives, the pilot radios Peking that he will leave at dawn with Michael, but Kwon shoots and kills the pilot, reneging on the deal.